-HTC and Verizon have finally gone public with the HTC Droid Incredible 2, which has been known about for some time.
+HTC and Verizon have finally gone public with the HTC , which has been known about for some time.
 It’s available now from Verizon for $299 on-contract.

-While I’d love to tell you that theis going to be the best thing since sliced bread, it actually doesn’t have many distinguishing features, even when compared to the original Droid Incredible.
+While I’d love to tell you that the Droid Incredible 2 is going to be the best thing since sliced bread, it actually doesn’t have many distinguishing features, even when compared to the original Droid Incredible.
 While you may not see many new features, it looks like there may be a good performance bump in the graphics department (see below for more detail).
 Have a look at a comparison table that I whipped up:

 While most of the changes are relatively minor, internationally traveled types will enjoy the fact that the Droid Incredible 2 will play nicely when travelling abroad.